alebon/caladesi-framework/caladesi-orientdb/README.md

 shipRepository.update(ship) // The second transaction contains the creation of the directed edge
 ```

 By using the OptionalRelatedToOne relation you don't need to define a relationship.
-By calling the ".is()" method on
+By calling the ".isOpt" method on
-an optional relation an Option will be returned.
+an optional relation an Option(Some or None) will be returned.

 ##Caladesi Query Language Sample
 ```scala